Chemistry Courtyard

 Since 2020, this garden has been the location of a partnership with Dr. Jeff Davis and his lab, as they work to study the chemical compounds of the plants located in the garden.
 They have created 3D models of the compounds, which are displayed in the garden and have had several service events in the garden with Arboretum crew to learn more about the plants and their habits and contribute to this living classroom.
 Learn more here: https://onehealthgalleries.org/chem-garden-spring-2021

-Photos by Dr. Davis
+Photos below by Dr. Davis